eclipse-hono/hono/site/homepage/content/getting-started/index.md

 ### Sending a Response to a Command

 Now that you have sent a one-way command to the device,  you may get to know _request/response_ commands where the device sends a response to the application.
-A _Request/Response_ command received from a device contains an identifier that is unique to each new command.
+A _request/response_ command received from an application contains an identifier that is unique to each new command.
 The device must include this identifier in its response so that the application can correctly correlate the response with the request.

 If you send a _request/response_ command like this